This post was last updated August 20, 2018.

-Jeff Heppler, who has been on the board since 2002, is running for Sheriff.
-Kendall is a staffer for state rep. Tom Barrett of Eaton County.
+Kendall, a staffer for state rep. Tom Barrett (14-P) of Eaton County, succeeded Jeff Heppler in 2016.
 He beat Vince Carahaly, a moderate businessman, and Frank Brooks, a passionate Trump supporter, 39-35-26 in the primary.

-District 7 [Comstock, Galesburg, Charleston, Climax, Wakeshma] Lean Republican
+District 7 [Comstock, Galesburg, Charleston, Climax, Wakeshma] Safe Republican

 Republican: Roger Tuinier*

 Tuinier, who is a greenhouse owner, barely defeated Leroy Crabtree in 2012.
-He beat David Burgess, a Comstock Township Trustee, in 2014.
-Clark is a Climax Village Trustee.
+He beat David Burgess, a Comstock Township Trustee, in 2014, and Pat Clark, a Climax Village Trustee, in 2016.